 Planning the Future for Your Child with a Disability:

-Everyone dreams that their child will have a full life, complete with meaningful activities, personal and considerate friendships, financial security and a home to live in.
+Everyone dreams that their child will have a full life, complete with meaningful activities, relationships, financial security and a home to live in.
 For parents who have children with disabilities, this requires extra planning and action.
-This website will help you get oriented to the adult service system and to how others can be of help to you and your young adult child.
+For parents who have children with disabilities, this requires extra planning and action.

-This website was designed for parents of young people 14 to 18 years of age who live with a developmental disability.
+The website was designed for parents of young people 14 to 18 years of age who live with a developmental disability.
 Siblings, extended families and friends will find this information extremely helpful as well.
-The purpose of this website is to give contact information, some tips, resources and practical information to assist with the transition away from the school system and into life as an adult.
+The purpose is to give contact information, some tips, resources and practical information to assist with the transition away from the school system and into life as an adult.

 Our best advice is to begin early.
 Starting earlier than what one may think helps to create tailor made options that will reflect the lifestyle essentials of both your family and your child.
 Planning also involves thinking creatively so that you can build on the skills, interests and strengths of your child to develop natural connections in your community.